 When we first began our homeschool journey I had no idea what I was doing.
-I didn’t know where to find secular curriculum – I didn’t even know about boxed curriculum.
+I didn’t know where to find secular curriculum – I didn’t know about boxed curriculum.
 Fast forward four years, and I don’t think I would still be homeschooling without using boxed curriculum.
 But how do you know if boxed curriculum is right for your family?

 Is a Boxed Curriculum Right for Your Homeschool?